cappe987/cappe987.github.io/content/blog/misc/2026-08-10-observations-of-ai.md

 My journey in the tech realm really began with my degree in Computer Science, starting in 2018.
 I don't know how the AI landscape looked before that, but as I did my degree, AI was hyped up everywhere.
 Everyone wanted to learn AI and machine learning.
-The university even started creating an AI degree (which I believe was launched the term after I left in 2021).
+The university even began creating an AI degree (which I believe was launched the term after I left in 2021).
 Large Language Models (LLM) as we know today didn't exist yet, but every CS student wanted to learn about AI.
-Initially, I too viewed AI as cool and interesting.
+Initially, I too saw AI as cool and interesting.

 Over time, the glamorous world of AI started to fade in my eyes.
 I took an AI course and then did my Bachelor's thesis on it.
 I realized it wasn't nearly as fun as everyone made it out to be.
 Tweaking parameters to get slightly better results and then waiting for the Neural Network (NN) to train.
-I should clarify, my main gripe was with NN.
+I should clarify, my main gripe was with NNs.
 I loved and still do love algorithmic AI based on heuristics, for example game theory and alpha-beta pruning.
-Unfortunately, that is greatly overshadowed by NN and LLMs today.
+Unfortunately, that is greatly overshadowed by NNs and LLMs today.

 All this is to say that I was tired of AI before LLMs even existed.
 When the news of LLMs came I was always sceptical to its practical use.